mwarning/device-observatory/README.md

 ## Usage

   * `--dev` *device*
-    Device to parse war ethernet packets from.
+    Device to parse raw ethernet packets from.
     This option may occur multiple times.
     E.g. `wlan0`